tmhernan/SER421_WebApps_MobileSys/Assignment6/README.txt

+Android app with battleship game.

+Run with Android Studio.

 Activity 1

     Five ships with lenght 2, 3, 3, 4, 5 placed at random.
 No overlapping and no boundary overlap.